Saefurukawa/cookie-assignment/README.md

 1. CookieData.java
 - represents each logged cookie information, including cookie identifier, date and time
 2. DataSet.java
-- build the data structure to store each logged cookie information
+- builds the data structure to store each logged cookie information
 3. CookieAnalyzer.java
-- implements mthods for finding the most active cookie per day
+- implements methods for finding the most active cookie per day
 - has a main function
 4. CookieAnalyzerTest.java
 - contains unit tests for CookieAnalyzer class